phxgg/lol-client-drop/README.md

 This is referring to people who know what they're doing.
 I won't bother explaining every single step you have to take to make this script work.

+## What this is

+So what this script actually does is spam invites to an account with multiple clients of yours.<br>
+The result is making the victim's client completely unresponsive.<br>
+This shit will literally not stop until you cancel the attack.

 ## Run multiple clients

 * <b>Windows:</b>